RaySpace: measuring glyph similarity by firing rays through font outlines

 Per-font confusable scoring.
 The distance between any two characters depends on the font. “rn” and “m” in Arial: 0.333.
 In Didot: 0.910.
 A detection system that knows the user’s font can adapt its sensitivity.
 This is the core capability that font-specific confusable maps are built on.

 Multi-character detection at scale.
 Checking whether a two-character sequence matches a single character requires comparing concatenated outlines against every candidate target in the user’s font.
 RaySpace makes this fast enough to search 190 million combinations in an hour.
-The 571,753 multi-character pairs are the result.
+The multichar post documents the initial 571,753 SDF-scored candidates; the enriched five-layer signature expanded that to 2.87 million candidates at the same discovery threshold, with consumers filtering to their desired confidence level.

 The scored datasets feed namespace-guard for runtime confusable detection.
 The methodology is open source in confusable-vision.